benswift/benswift.github.io/cv.md

 studio](https://cs.anu.edu.au/code-creativity-culture/) at the ANU Research School of Computer Science.

-I am a **livecoder**, and have performed at both local and international arts festivals---you can find recordings of some of my sets [on my livecoding page]({% link livecoding.md %}).
+I am a livecoding **artist**, and have performed at both local and international arts festivals---you can find recordings of some of my sets [on my livecoding page]({% link livecoding.md %}).
 I'm the vice president of the [Australasian Computer Music Association](https://computermusic.org.au) (ACMA).
 I'm also one of the inaugural [ANU Reimagine Fellows]({% link